linuxcaffe/tw-pager-config/README.md

 # tw-pager-hook
-an on-exit hook that invokes "less" as a pager (when task reports exceed page) correctly pipes output, with color
+an on-exit hook that invokes a pager ("less" by default) when task reports exceed page hight